25 top facts about birds

 Bird eating cheese while perched on a person's hand

-They’ll eat it, but experts say other kitchen scraps are better, as bread doesn’t contain any of the vital nutrients birds need.
-Instead, augment birdseed and nuts with beef fat trimmings, bacon rinds, apples, grapes, potatoes, peas.
-And, cheese, as this bird is eating.
+They’ll eat it, but experts say other kitchen scraps are better, as bread doesn’t contain any vital nutrients that birds need.
+Instead, augment birdseed and nuts with beef fat trimmings, bacon rinds, apples, grapes, potatoes, peas, and even cheese.
 You can also offer moistened pet food.
-Don’t allow foods to spoil and don’t leave leftovers out overnight if you want to avoid unwanted nocturnal critters.
+Don’t allow foods to spoil or leave leftovers out overnight to avoid unwanted nocturnal critters.
 Be sure to grate or cut food into tiny pieces.
 No junk food!

 Cedar Waxwing perched on a bush that has red berries

-Will this Cedar Waxwing get drunk?
-Will he slur his song?
-(Patricia Holroyd / EOL; cc by 3.0)
+If this Cedar Waxwing gets drunk, will he slur his song?
+(Patricia Holroyd / EOL; CC BY 3.0)

 Elaborate bird feeder

-Well, it’s because nothing beats fresh food, like berries on a bush and seeds still clinging to flower heads.
-So even in winter, the number of visitors at feeders may be low as long as fresh foods are available.
+Nothing beats fresh food, like berries ripening on a bush and seeds clinging to flower heads.
+So even in winter, the number of visitors at feeders may drop off as long as fresh foods are available.
 No matter how elaborate and well-filled our feeders may be, birds may scarcely give them a glance when there’s plenty of food available at its natural source.

 Sleeping and resting